 George aspires for ATSA to have a presence as the industry peak body whilst overseeing innovation, clinical excellence and security for small business

-He has been in this role for 4.5 years and prior to that had careers in banking and healthcare.
+Prior to joining the AT industry, Chris had careers in banking and healthcare.
 Coming from outside the AT industry, Chris brings to ATSA a different perspective and other industry experience; particularly in relation to managing stakeholder relationships.
 His aspiration is that the ATSA standards are recognised as the industry standards that all AT providers subscribe to.
 ATSA will lead the way in industry accreditation and will be nationally recognised for that.

 ASSISTIVE TECHNOLOGY SUPPLIERS AUSTRALIA